AgPipeline/template-rgb-plot/README.md

 # Template-rgb-plot

 ## Description
-This is an rgb image-based template that can be used to test plot-level algorithms for the Python programming language.
+This is an rgb image-based template that can be used to test plot-level algorithms in Python and Docker.

 ## Assumptions <a name="assumptions" />
 It is assumed that: